RePOSE: Fast 6D Object Pose Refinement via Deep Texture Rendering: RePOSE: Fast 6D Object Pose Refinement

 \subsection{Feature Extraction of an Input Image $\mathbf{F}_\text{inp}$}

-We adapt a U-Net \cite{RFB15a} architecture for the CNN $\Phi$.
+We adopt a U-Net \cite{RFB15a} architecture for the CNN $\Phi$.
 The decoder outputs a deep feature map for every pixel in $\mathbf{I}$.
-The per pixel feature $\mathbf{F}_\text{inp} \in \mathbb{R}^{w \times h \times d}$ is extracted by the decoder.
+The per-pixel feature $\mathbf{F}_\text{inp} \in \mathbb{R}^{w \times h \times d}$ is extracted by the decoder.
 Figure \ref{fig:pipeline} (b) provides a visual illustration of $\mathbf{F}_\text{inp}$ extracted from the input image $\mathbf{I}$.
 Note that the channel depth $d$ is a flexible parameter but we found $d=3$ to be optimal.
 The pre-trained weights of PVNet~\cite{peng2019pvnet} or PoseCNN~\cite{xiang2018posecnn} are used for the encoder and only the decoder is trained while training RePOSE.